 So, if you are distributing your site on removable media, this is what I recommend:

 - If your site contains HTML pages and photographs or scanned documents only, set Default Layouts.Head Script to Mark of the Web.
 This will avoid the security warning and given there are no linked documents, there is no downside.

 - If your site contains linked PDF documents, MS Word documents, etc., set Default Layouts.Head Script to Standard.
-People who browse your site with IE6 or IE7 will see a security warning, but they will have access to the documents.
+People who browse your site with a Microsoft browser will see a security warning, but they will have access to the documents.
 You may want to inform them of the security issue in a note that accompanies the site.

-Microsoft believes that the insane Mark of the Web comment is a solution or feature, but in fact, it's just evidence that the security features in IE6 and IE7 are badly broken.
+Microsoft believes that the insane Mark of the Web comment is a solution or feature, but in fact, it's just evidence that the security features in Microsoft browsers are broken.
 Other browsers stop malicious content using tactics that do not prevent access to legitimate content.
-The best way to protest is to stop using IE, and encourage your friends to stop, too.
+The best way to protest is to stop using Microsoft browsers, and encourage your friends to stop, too.
 It's a small step, but Microsoft won't listen to any other input.

 Triggering the Security Message

-When the Mark of the Web comment is not present, three common activities can trigger a warning message in IE6 or IE7:
+When the Mark of the Web comment is not present, three common activities can trigger a warning message in a Microsoft browser:

 - In Second Site, clicking the "Browse Site" button to view the copy of the site that is created on the user's PC

 - In Second Site, opening a help page by pressing the [F1] function key or by selecting a command in the Help Menu

 - When opening a web page from removable media whose content was created by Second Site